malinlarsson/courses/ngsgu/cancergenomics/1710/labs/cancer_exercise.md

 ln -s /home/teacher2/cancer_genomics/data/chr17/HCC1954.normal.bam HCC1954.normal.bam
 ln -s /home/teacher2/cancer_genomics/data/chr17/HCC1954.tumor.bam HCC1954.tumor.bam
 ```
+List the content of your canced_dir and inspect what you have there before continuing.

 ### AddOrReplaceReadGroups
 You should use the Picard's method AddOrReplaceReadGroups to update the readgroup information in the tumor and normal bam files.
 Picard is a java program and AddOrReplaceReadGroups is started like this: